Bad Faith Insurance Attorney Austin, TX

 However, you may be a victim of bad faith if these three elements apply to your case:

-Your payout was unreasonably withheld.
-In spite of your valid claim, the insurance company denied your claim, underpaid on the claim, or took an unreasonable amount of time to provide coverage.
+- Your payout was unreasonably withheld.
+Despite your valid claim, the insurance company denied your claim, underpaid on the claim, or took an unreasonable amount of time to provide coverage.

 Examples of acts of bad faith include: